amd/xdna-driver/README.md

 $ reboot

 # Once machine is rebooted, check /proc/cmdline to verify if memmap=1G$4G is presented
+# If it is, run below command to load driver
 $ modprobe amdxdna carvedout_addr=0x100000000 carvedout_size=0x40000000
 ```